 Given the ‘join them’ ethos, the hardware is as conventional as you might expect.
 Beneath the steel monocoque there are MacPherson struts at the front and a multi-link set-up at the rear.

-Diesel engine choices consist of a 1.5-litre, two 1.8s and a 2.1.
+Diesel engine choices consist of a 1.5-litre and two 2.1-litres.
 There are also four petrols: two of 1.6 litres and two of 2.0 litres.
 In addition, there is a plethora of chassis options, with a Comfort set-up offered alongside two firmer settings.
+Mercedes also answered the calls from the BMW M135i and Audi RS3 by making a hot A-Class, in fact, fire-breathing is probably a more accurate description of the AMG-engineered A45 4Matic.